10 MINUTES WITH… Annick Ireland

 When and why did you start Immaculate Vegan?

-Real, impactful change will only come from persuading the many, not the few, to choose more ethically and sustainably.
+The real, impactful change will only come from persuading the many, not the few, to choose more ethically and sustainably.
 And I firmly believe that to achieve change on a large scale, the alternative needs to look more beautiful, more sexy, and more aspirational than the status quo.
 And it needs to be presented without judgement.

 What was the initial reaction to the concept?